 Background and Literature

 To set the scene, I first present a brief review of 3D printing’s history, its working principles and some recent development of the technology.
-Next I shift the focus to academic research, where several trends of research have been capitalizing on the democratization of 3D printing, taclking problems related to optmizing the 3D printing process, making 3D printed objects more interactive, and innovating new types of fabrication tools or devices.
+Next I shift the focus to academic research, where several trends of research have been capitalizing on the democratization of 3D printing, tackling problems related to optimizing the 3D printing process, making 3D printed objects more interactive, and innovating new types of fabrication tools or devices.
 As fabrication is a relatively new topic in Human-Computer Interaction (HCI), my hope is to draw together all this recent work to build up the backdrop of my thesis research.
-Last but not least, I focus on reviewing several papers that are specifically related to my research goals, which also prelude the following chapters where I describe my main projects 1.
+Last but not least, I focus on reviewing several papers that are specifically related to my research goals, which also prelude the following chapters where I describe my main results1.

 3D Printing: History, Principles and Recent Development